 6. Leverage the power of business reviews

-What does successful account management actually look like?It’s not enough to answer your client’s questions when they pop up.
-In fact, that’s quite literally the bare minimum to keeping a client satisfied with their purchase.
+What does successful account management actually look like?It’s not enough to answer your customer’s questions when they pop up.
+In fact, that’s quite literally the bare minimum to keeping a customer satisfied with their purchase.
 To really wow them and develop a relationship, you have to continue to provide value.

 That means reaching out proactively to share new ideas, industry insights, and possible solutions to problems.
 One of the best ways to do that is with what many call Executive Business Reviews (EBRs).
 In these reviews, account managers run reports and gather insights to offer up guidance to customers.